LuisTovar0/10mcj-bot/README.md

   + Telegram
   + Signal
 + Posting the YouTube video automatically
-  + Editing a cover image using the [Pixio Editor API](https://pixoeditor.com/documentation/editing-api/)
+  + Editing a cover image
-  + Joining the image and the audio, using a video editing API (not yet planned)
+  + Joining the image and the audio, using a video editing API
   + Posting the video on YouTube with the Google API
 + (Eventually) Posting the meditation to the podcast media (Spotify, Google Podcasts, etc.).
 This might not be needed since it is so quick and easy to do manually.